Hermitian matrix: Spectral properties

-A square matrix $A$ is Hermitian if and only if it is unitarily diagonalizable with real eigenvalues.
+A square matrix is Hermitian if and only if it is unitarily diagonalizable with real eigenvalues.

 Applications

 Hermitian matrices are fundamental to quantum mechanics because they describe operators with necessarily real eigenvalues.
-An eigenvalue $a$ of an operator $\hat{A}$ on some quantum state $|\psi\rangle$ is one of the possible measurement outcomes of the operator, which requires the operators to have real eigenvalues.
+An eigenvalue $a$ of an operator $\textstyle \hat{A}$ on some quantum state $| \psi \rangle$ is one of the possible measurement outcomes of the operator, which requires the operator to have real eigenvalues.

 In signal processing, Hermitian matrices are utilized in tasks like Fourier analysis and signal representation.
 The eigenvalues and eigenvectors of Hermitian matrices play a crucial role in analyzing signals and extracting meaningful information.

 Hermitian matrices are extensively studied in linear algebra and numerical analysis.
 They have well-defined spectral properties, and many numerical algorithms, such as the Lanczos algorithm, exploit these properties for efficient computations.
 Hermitian matrices also appear in techniques like singular value decomposition (SVD) and eigenvalue decomposition.

-In statistics and machine learning, Hermitian matrices are used in covariance matrices, where they represent the relationships between different variables.
+In statistics and machine learning, Hermitian matrices are used as covariance matrices, which represent the relationships between different variables.
 The positive definiteness of a Hermitian covariance matrix ensures the well-definedness of multivariate distributions.

-Hermitian matrices are applied in the design and analysis of communications system, especially in the field of multiple-input multiple-output (MIMO) systems.
+Hermitian matrices are applied in the design and analysis of communications systems, especially in the field of multiple-input multiple-output (MIMO) systems.
 Channel matrices in MIMO systems often exhibit Hermitian properties.

 In graph theory, Hermitian matrices are used to study the spectra of graphs.
 The Hermitian Laplacian matrix is a key tool in this context, as it is used to analyze the spectra of mixed graphs.
 The Hermitian-adjacency matrix of a mixed graph is another important concept, as it is a Hermitian matrix that plays a role in studying the energies of mixed graphs.